 Flexible research and education system

-- Choice of research laboratory based on student's preference
+- Choice of research laboratory based on student preference

 - Quarter system with intensive training and varied curriculum, including archived lectures

-- The highest grade for appraisal methods by Ministry of Economy, Trade and Industry
+- Received highest university evaluation by Ministry of Economy, Trade and Industries

 Support for outstanding students

-- Teaching Assistant (TA) and Research Assistant (RA) program
+- Teaching Assistant (TA) and Research Assistant (RA) programs

 - Support for international exchange activities